AbrarAlghamdi/AutoRetroAb/README.md

 The pipeline performs:

 1. Download RNA-seq FASTQ files from SRA
-2. Download the hg38 genome (if missing)
+2. Download the hg38 genome
-3. Build Bowtie2 index (if missing)
+3. Build Bowtie2 index
 4. Align reads to the genome
 5. Quantify HERV and LINE-1 loci using Telescope
 6. Merge locus-level counts